nystudio107/craft-fastcgicachebust/README.md

 1. Install with Composer via `composer require nystudio107/craft-fastcgicachebust` from your project directory
 2. Install plugin in the Craft Control Panel under Settings > Plugins

-You can also install FastCGI Cache Bust via the **Plugin Store** in the Craft AdminCP.
+You can also install FastCGI Cache Bust via the **Plugin Store** in the Craft Control Panel.

 FastCGI Cache Bust works on Craft 3.x.